HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 * **Pre-define events outside of the main loop in your .seq file creation script.**
-GE sequences are built on the idea that there is a small set of pre-defined RF/gradient events, that repeat many times throughout the sequence except with (possibly) varying amplitudes, phase offsets, or (gradient) rotation.
+GE sequences are built on the idea that there is a small set of pre-defined RF/gradient events, that repeat many times throughout the sequence except with (possibly) varying amplitudes, phase offsets, or (gradient) rotation;
+these pre-defined events give rise to the base blocks described above.
 It is therefore highly recommended to define events once, and then use mr.scaleGrad() to scale them as needed inside the main loop.
+This ensures proper detection of the base blocks during the seq2ceq.m conversion stage.

 * **Avoid setting waveform amplitudes to exactly zero -- instead, set to `eps` or a similarly small number.**
 This is recommended because the Pulseq toolbox may not recognize, e.g., a zero-amplitude trapezoid